SamBailey6194/the-ember-table/README.md

 - CSS
   - Due to using Django-Tailwind the Jigsaw validator had errors.
   - All errors were to do with the @layer, @property and so forth.
 Therefore, I deemed it was all valid.
+  - Due to using Dajngo-Tailwind I did not use the auto prefixer.

    ![(Jigsaw) validator 1](docs/images/jigsaw_css_1.png)